Red Teaming in the Age of AI

 Build a clear, actionable approach to testing AI systems in production

-- A clear breakdown of how AI expands the enterprise attack surface
+A clear breakdown of how AI expands the enterprise attack surface

-- A practical way to prioritize which AI systems to test first
+A practical way to prioritize which AI systems to test first

-- A definition of what AI red team capability looks like in practice
+A definition of what AI red team capability looks like in practice

 See where AI systems actually break

-Test AI systems with a structured approach
+Test systems with a structured approach

 Move from ad hoc experimentation to a consistent methodology that improves coverage and reduces blind spots.

-Build capability that scales with AI adoption
+Build capability to scale with adoption

 Develop a repeatable program that keeps pace with evolving models, new deployments, and increasing reliance on AI systems.